Find Grad Schools

 121 Yearly Graduations

 The 18th most popular school in the country for health professions majors who are seeking their graduate certificate is University of Iowa.
 Each year, around 30,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,356 per year, while in-state graduate students, on average, pay $10,432 per year.
-For the 2020-2021 academic year, 121 graduate certificates were handed out to health professions majors at Iowa.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 65% were women.
+The average in-state tuition for full-time undergraduates is $8,711 per year, while in-state graduate students, on average, pay $10,875 per year.
+During the most recent year for which we have data, 121 people received their graduate certificate in health professions from Iowa.
+Of these students, 74% were women and 19% were members of underrepresented racial-ethnic groups.

 #18